klaarnut/user-docs/en/register-and-login-system.md

 ![image](images/loginSystyem0.png)

-    1) Slide the slidable button to activate Google Login
+    1) Slide the slidable button to activate Google Login.

     2) Insert Client ID and Client secret from number 9 to Google Login Setup, and click OK to complete setting.

     *(You can find details from number 9 at Google API, menu Credential, click on the created project.)*